Edupala

 React rich text editor

-1. List 5 most used React Rich Text Editor
+1. List the 5 most popular React Rich Text Editors

-4. Demonstrate Rich Text Editor example using the TinyMCE-react library.
+4. Showcase a Rich Text Editor example using React Draft WYSIWYG

 5 Best React Rich Text Editor libraries